xitikx/KidWise/README.md

 - **Dynamic Story Display**: Stories are split into parts (Beginning, Middle, Climax, End), each with accompanying images and audio, all generated and delivered through AWS services.
 - **Whimsical UI**: Dark gradient background, floating circles, and playful robot characters animated with Framer Motion, creating a magical frontend experience.
 - **Secure Authentication**: AWS Cognito provides robust user authentication with OIDC integration, ensuring secure access to the app.
-- **Powerful AWS Backend Pipeline**: AWS Step Functions orchestrates the entire workflow, coordinating four Lambda functions: `GenerateStoryLambda` (for story generation via Gemini), `GenerateImageLambda` (for image generation via Stable Diffusion 3.5 Large), `GenerateAudioLambda` (for audio synthesis via AWS Polly), and `ValidateOutputLambda` (for validating and formatting the outputs).
+- **Powerful AWS Backend Pipeline**: AWS Step Functions orchestrates the entire workflow, coordinating four Lambda functions: `StoryGeneratorLambda` (for story generation via Gemini), `ImageGeneratorLambda` (for image generation via Stable Diffusion 3.5 Large), `AudioGeneratorLambda` (for audio synthesis via AWS Polly), and `ParseStoryOutput` (for validating and formatting the outputs).
 AWS API Gateway handles secure API requests, and generated assets are stored in AWS S3 buckets (`store-images-kidwise` for images and `store-audios-kidwise` for audio).
 - **Responsive Design**: Fully responsive UI that works on desktops, tablets, and mobile devices, seamlessly integrated with the AWS backend.

 ## Tech Stack